 Travel Tips to get the most out of your Goa visit

-I’m sure by know you know that I absolutely LOVE Goa.
+I’m sure by now you know that I absolutely LOVE Goa.
 I love it so much that I spent many hours a few days back in my attempt to create the most detailed guide on the internet to North Goa!

-- 01 | When Not to Visit Goa
+2) Goa High Season – When NOT to Visit Goa

-Goa doesn’t just have high and low seasons, but it also has a peak and moderate seasons.
+Goa doesn’t just have high and low seasons, but it also has peak and moderate seasons.
 Here are some more details:

 |March to May||Moderate Season||Good time to visit.
 Shacks and beach bars begin shutting down for the season.
 Look out for season closing parties.|